ncbi/vadr/documentation/build.md

 will execute these 173 commands.)

 Each of these commands takes roughtly between 10 minutes and an hour.

-Note: if the RefSeq annotation for any of these 197 VADR models has changed since October 2019, then it may not be able to identically reproduce the VADR 1.0 model library using the steps outlined above.
-This is because `v-build.pl` fetches the current RefSeq annotation data from GenBank when it is run.
-If necessary, contact Eric Nawrocki at nawrocke@ncbi.nlm.nih.gov for additional files needed to reproduce the library exactly.

 ### Concatenating files for the 197 models to create the VADR library <a name="1.0library-concat"></a>